caddyserver/website/src/docs/markdown/caddyfile/directives/request_body.md

 }
 ```

-- **&lt;value&gt;** is the maximum size in bytes allowed for the request body.
+- **max_size** is the maximum size in bytes allowed for the request body.
 It accepts all formats supported by [go-humanize](https://github.com/dustin/go-humanize/blob/master/bytes.go).

 ## Examples